 Associate Professor Quentin Hanich is UOW's Fisheries Governance Program Leader at the Australian National Centre for Ocean Resources and Security (ANCORS).
 He will oversee the project and will contribute expertise in Pacific fisheries governance and development.
 He has previously coordinated numerous expert workshops on fisheries, and advised regional institutions and national governments on fisheries governance and marine conservation.
 He has worked in the Asia Pacific region for 15 years.

-Dr Aurélie Delisle is an Early Career Associate Research Fellow at ANCORS in the Faculty of Business and Law.
+Dr Aurélie Delisle is an Early Career Senior Research Fellow at ANCORS in the Faculty of Business and Law.
 She will provide important expertise in analysing large economic datasets.
 ANCORS works closely with the Worldfish Center and SPC, and is currently collaborating with these agencies on two other externally funded projects.

 Brooke Campbell is an Early Career Research Fellow at ANCORS in the Faculty of Business and Law.
 She has led and been involved in a range of international inter-governmental, academic, and field-based research projects in marine fisheries and aquaculture ecology, policy, and resource development.
 She has worked with a wide range of fisheries stakeholders around the world and is specifically interested in sustainable and participatory natural resource management.

-Associate Professor Karen Charlton is a public health nutritionist in the School of Medicine within the Faculty of Science, Medicine and Health.
+Associate Professor Karen Charlton is a public health nutritionist in the School of Medical, Indigenous and Health Sciences within the Faculty of Science, Medicine and Health.
 Her expertise lies in the intersection of nutrition and social structures with a special interest in public health and food security.
 She will analyse the nutritional aspects of food security and address the methodological issues relating to nutrition.
 A/Prof Charlton is a member of a reference committee, organised through the George Institute for Public Health, University of Sydney, to develop salt reduction strategies in the Pacific.
 Her links with the World Health Organization and previous work with the team will prove beneficial to harmonizing health-related activities in the Pacific.